FreaKzero/nms-companion/protocol.md

 - [ ] Discoveries -> if new galaxy was discovered there should be a popup of sort so it was discovered
 - [ ] Locations -> Edit: Screenshots should be editable
 - [x] Community Research -> 39% means the process of the current Tier - not the whole Research
+- [x] Supply Depots -> on "Grab" the list is not updated

 # Features/Ideas
 ## Import/Export